Kettering University: Kettering University General Motors Mobility Research Center

 In April 2015, Kettering University announced a $2 million naming donation from the General Motors Foundation to construct the Kettering University General Motors Foundation Automotive Research Area.
 The facility was conceived to be an automotive proving ground on a piece of campus that is the former site of the Chevrolet Division, or Chevy in the Hole.
-The proving ground will be built on a 19-acre parcel of land at the corner of Chevrolet Avenue and Bluff Street.
+The cost for the project was $4.5 million, and it included construction of the research area on a 19-acre proving ground and an 18-acre brownfield site.

-Eventually donning the name GM Mobility Research Center, the proving ground is an outdoor lab facility that includes various test areas as well as a dense research 4G LTE Advanced wireless infrastructure.
-It will enable new opportunities to enhance classroom and lab experiences for students and expand research opportunities for faculty and industry partners.
+Eventually donning the name GM Mobility Research Center (MRC), the center was completed before 2023 and includes a 21-acre outdoor lab space.
+The outdoor lab has various areas for testing vehicle safety standards as well as hybrid and electric vehicle technologies.
+The MRC provides additional classroom and lab experiences for students and expands research opportunities for faculty and industry partners.
 At the time of its completion, it is the only facility of its kind on a college campus in the United States.

 The project complements a major city of Flint project on the opposite side of the Flint River called Chevy Commons.
 The project converted a Flint-owned portion of Chevy in the Hole into an urban park that includes wetlands, woodlands, grasslands, green spaces, and paved recreation trails.

 Academic Building

 Kettering University's Academic Building was the first building constructed on campus and features a prominent arched architectural entrance at the corner of N. Chevrolet Avenue and University Avenue.
-This originally designed front entrance is constructed with impressive stonework and bears the insignia "General Motors Institute of Technology" in stone at the top of the archway.
+This front entrance is constructed with stonework and bears the insignia "General Motors Institute of Technology" in stone at the top of the archway.
 This entrance is featured in Kettering University's seal.

-The building currently includes several labs, including a Polymer Processing Lab, Ergonomics Lab, a Work Design Lab, Applied Biology labs, Chemical Engineering labs, an Advanced Power Electronics Lab, Haptics Lab, Acoustics Lab, and many other lab spaces.
-The building also houses McKinnon Theater, the Humanities Art Center, a library, and departmental offices for Computer Science, Industrial and Manufacturing Engineering, Business, Liberal Studies, Applied Biology, Electrical and Computer Engineering, Physics, and Chemical Engineering.
+The building currently includes several labs, including a polymer processing lab, an ergonomics lab, a work design Lab, applied biology labs, chemical engineering labs, an advanced power electronics lab, a haptics lab, an acoustics lab, and many other lab spaces.
+The building also houses McKinnon Theater, the Humanities Art Center, a library, and departmental offices.

 Campus Center

-The Campus Center is Kettering University's main administration building and includes the Office of the President, Student Life, Admissions and Financial Aid, University Advancement and External Relations, Alumni Engagement, Multicultural Student Initiatives, and Sponsored Research.
+The Campus Center is Kettering University's main administration building.
+It includes the Office of the President, Student Life, Admissions and Financial Aid, University Advancement and External Relations, Alumni Engagement, Multicultural Student Initiatives, and Sponsored Research.

-The Campus Center also houses three food service areas, including B.J.'s Lounge, a student center that was renovated with new, technology-enabled, flexible space in 2013.
+In addition, the Campus Center houses three food service areas and a student center.
 Kettering's Campus Safety headquarters are also in the Campus Center.
-In 2012, the university unveiled a state-of-the-art campus safety system with the support of the Lear Corporation, making the university's campus one of the safest in the country.
+The Lear Corporation funded upgrades for the safety center, which included increased security enforcement and a close-circuit television surveillance system connected to feeds from security cameras throughout the campus.

-The Campus Center also provides community space, including classroom space for Oxford Virtual Academy and a regional office of the Michigan Small Business Development Center.
+The Campus Center also provides community space, including facilities for the Michigan Small Business Development Center I-69 Trade Corridor Regional Office, which supports local and regional businesses across multiple counties in Michigan, and classrooms for Oxford Virtual Academy.